janko/rodauth-rails/README.md

 $ rails generate rodauth:install
 ```

-Or if you want Rodauth endpoints to be exposed via [JSON API](wiki/JSON-API):
+Or if you want Rodauth endpoints to be exposed via [JSON API]:

 ```sh
 $ rails generate rodauth:install --json # regular authentication using the Rails session